Archibald Kennedy, 7th Marquess of Ailsa: Early life

 In early life, as David Kennedy, he worked as a steam locomotive fireman and, as Marquess, ran the Isle of Man Railway as lessee for the 1967–1971 seasons.

+He was a lieutenant in the Scots Guards and lieutenant-colonel in the Royal Scots Fusiliers (TA).

+In 1956, his father, Lord Angus, succeeded his childless elder brothers as the 6th Marquess of Ailsa, at which point Archibald became known by the courtesy title Earl of Cassillis.
+His father died exactly 365 days later on 1 June 1957, and Archibald succeeded as the 7th Marquess.

+Personal life

 He married Mary (3 May 1916 – 17 August 2007, Edinburgh), daughter of coal miner John Burn, of Amble, Northumberland, on 7 April 1954 and they had three children: